espritoxyz/tsa/docs/reference/stopping.md

 Stop the analysis after the given amount of time.
 Set with `--timeout` CLI option.

+By default, analysis has no timeout.

-## Iteration limit and maximum recursion depth
+## Iteration Limit and Maximum Recursion Depth

 TODO

+**By default, the iteration limit and maximum recursion depth are set.** To get concrete values, use `--help` CLI option.

-## Exploring specific exit codes
+## Exploring Specific Exit Codes

 TODO